poc7667/TOEFL_notebook/integration_writing.md

 - the proffessor supports ...
 - support, confirm, validate, verify, advocate, prove, substantiate

+### useful phrases

+- the speaker thinks the defects of online encyclopedias cannot obscure the virtues .

 ### the lecture supplements the reading

 - the proffessor supplements, add, reinforce, complete ...